jpclaudino/adbPcapReader/README.md

 The first step consists of capturing USB traffic from interface and save it to a pcap file.
 The capture can be performed by Wireshark or directly with the USBPcap lib.

-It is recommended that the buffer be specified, as wireshark limits packet sizes to 65Kb.
+It is recommended that the buffer be specified, as the default packet sizes is 65Kb, but the new USB versions uses larger buffers.

 > Ex: C:\Program Files\USBPcap>USBPcapCMD.exe --snaplen 10485760 --bufferlen 10485760 --device \\.\USBPcap1 -A -o usbCapture.pcap